leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How can I treat my child’s blinking?
 - Is there any medication to stop my child from blinking?
 - Can allergy medications help my child’s blinking?
-- Do eyedrops help in children blinking?
+- Do [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} help in children blinking?
 - What can improve my child’s blinking?
 - How can I control my child from blinking?
 - Do I need to see an eye doctor for my child’s blinking?